martin-honnen/issue-fop-areatree-saxon/README.md

 It provides the `currentNamespaceMap` and creates a QName as element name and calls the receiver (`net.sf.saxon.event.SequenceNormalizer`) which calls the `net.sf.saxon.event.ProxyReceiver`.

 Inbetween there are two other levels but there does not happen very much.
-On the third level the `net.sf.saxon.event.NamespaceDifferencer` makes a diff from the new `namespaces` to the parent namespaces (`parentMap`).
+On the third level the `net.sf.saxon.event.NamespaceDifferencer` makes a diff from the new `namespaces` to the parent namespaces (`parentMap`):

-3 levels deeper:

 startElement:80, NamespaceDifferencer (net.sf.saxon.event)